 Sesuit Harbor House Lodging

-We explored the charming town of Dennis, Massachusetts and discovered miles of soft-sand beaches, delicious fine and casual dining options, and a friendly New England community within Barnstable County.
-We stayed at Sesuit Harbor House, a Cape Cod family resort that was a pleasure to call home for the weekend.
+I explored the charming town of Dennis, Massachusetts and discovered miles of soft-sand beaches, delicious fine and casual dining options, and a friendly New England community within Barnstable County.
+I stayed at Sesuit Harbor House, a Cape Cod family resort that was a pleasure to call home for the weekend.

 Where is Dennis, Massachusetts?

 Dennis is central to many Cape Cod locations, with coastal frontage on both the bay and the ocean sides of the Cape.
 Settled by the English as part of Yarmouth in 1639, it comprises five distinct villages: Dennis (including North Dennis), East Dennis, South Dennis, West Dennis, Dennis Port.

 You’ll find Sesuit Harbor House in East Dennis, just down the road from gorgeous bay-side beaches and picturesque Sesuit Harbor.

 Pro Travel Tip: “Sesuit” is pronounced “seh-SOO-it.”
 It was the name given to the northern part of Dennis by the original Native American inhabitants of the region.